javiearth/git-course/git-course.md

 - `mv` moves a file from one directory to another.
 - `cp` copies a file from one directory to another.

 These are Linux commands (little programs which perform an action, you just type them).
-Words after a Linux commands that start with one or two hyphens are flags.
+Words after a Linux commands that start with one or two hyphens are flags (e.g., -h or --help).
 Flags are options that modify the behavior of the commands.

 ```
 PRACTICE: